PNL-ARAFAT/MessangerApp/readme.md

 Type "arm64"
 Click anywhere to finish

-if still doea not work then please remove the library file and add them again.
+if still does not work then please remove the library file and add them again.